 While there is no vaccine for COVID-19, there are a few everyday preventive actions you can take to protect yourself:

-- Wash your hands frequently with warm water and soap.
+- Wash your hands frequently with warm water and soap for at least 20 seconds.

 - If soap isn’t available, use an alcohol based hand sanitizer.